Macau and its mix of Chinese architecture and colonial charm

 1) Discovering the Old District

-The most famous spot is the the ruins of St. Paul, a 16th-century complex originally including St. Paul’s College and the Cathedral of St. Paul, destroyed by fire in 1835.
+The most famous spot is the ruins of St. Paul, a 16th-century complex originally including St. Paul’s College and the Cathedral of St. Paul, destroyed by fire in 1835.
 Nowadays the only remaining remembrance is the facade of the old Cathedral that functions symbolically as an altar to the city.
 This site was officially inscribed in the World Heritage List in 2005.
-Others interesting spots are the Church of St Anthony, one of the oldest churches in Macau, the Old city wall ruins, a surviving segment of the city’s defensive structures built as early as 1569, the Senado square, urban centre for centuries and still the most popular venue for public events and celebrations.
+Other interesting spots are the Church of St Anthony, one of the oldest churches in Macau, the Old city wall ruins, a surviving segment of the city’s defensive structures built as early as 1569, the Senado square, urban centre for centuries and still the most popular venue for public events and celebrations.